ospalh/anki-addons/_posts/2013-06-10-Colorful_toolbars.md

+---
 title: Colorful toolbars
+permalink: Colorful_toolbars.html
 main_file: colorful_toolbars.py
 layout: addon
-date: 2013-06-10
 status: working
 status_color: green
 status_text_color: white
+abstract: >
-abstract: "Replace the top menu bar with the <q>Decks Study Add Browse</q>
-text buttons and the two rather drab sync and statistics buttons with a colorful icon toolbar like the one in Anki 1."
+ Replace the top menu bar with the <q>Decks Study Add Browse</q> text buttons and the two rather drab sync and statistics buttons with a colorful icon toolbar like the one in Anki 1.
 subtitle: Get back the Anki1 look
 first_image: Colorful%20toolbar.png
+first_alt: >
-first_alt: "Anki 2 review window with two icon bars.
-The review area reads Die Hauptstadt von Niue ist"
+ Anki 2 review window with two icon bars.
+The review area reads Die Hauptstadt von Niue ist
 ankiweb_id: 388296573
 extra_jq_script: ct_tips.js
+---
 This add-on replaces the top menu bar with the <q>Decks Study Add Browse</q> text buttons and the two rather drab sync and statistics buttons with a colorful icon toolbar like the one in Anki 1.